 When it comes to professional organizing careers, however, did you know that there are several unique places you can find yourself working as a certified organizer?
 You’re not limited to the attic, basement, or office of a client – we can bet that some of these locations never crossed your mind!
 Read on and be inspired.

 Organization is the name of the game for retail stores, especially ones that recently opened their doors to customers.
-Think about it – no matter what a store is selling, be it furniture, clothing, books, or house wares (to name a few!), they’ll need to organize items in a way that they can be easily located by both the store employees and customers, and maintain an immaculate inventory.
+Think about it – no matter what a store is selling, be it furniture, clothing, books, or house wares (to name a few!), everything must be easily located by both the store employees and customers.
+This starts with on-the-floor display organization and maintaining an immaculate inventory.
 Without an organized space, they won’t be successful – it’s as easy as that!

 Once you complete your professional organizing course, you’ll be prepared to provide organizing services to households and businesses.
 Retail stores are one of several unique locations you’ll find yourself working as a professional organizer – your services here will be extremely important.
 Once you’ve helped a business owner sort through the items they want to sell and have configured their store in an orderly fashion, you can expect your reputation as a professional organizer to soar.